-We learn from Gille’s “autobiography” of her mother that Némirovsky was a scion of the Russified Jewish bougeoisie of Kiev and Saint-Petersburg.
+Élisabeth Gille, who had discovered her mother’s novels in the library of her lycée, was aided in her research for the book by her older sister, Denise Epstein, an archivist, who like Élisabeth was hidden with a Christian family during the war.
+We learn from Gille’s “autobiography” of her mother that Némirovsky was a scion of the Russified Jewish bourgeoisie of Kiev and Saint-Petersburg.
 Her family managed to flee to France at the time of the Bolshevik Revolution and kept their wealth, which enabled them to entertain in their Parisian salon impoverished émigré aristocrats who would surely have snubbed them back home.
-Given their brilliant connections, it is no surprise that the Némirovskys took pride in their distance from traditionalistic or simply less assimilated Jews, or that their daughter Irène produced a literary oeuvre replete with Jewish figures that at best provoke ambivalence, and at worst deserve a place in Theodor Lessing’s or Sander L. Gilman’s nosographies of Jewish self-hatred.
+Given their brilliant connections, it is no surprise that the Némirovskys took pride in their distance from traditionalist or simply less assimilated Jews, or that their daughter Irène produced a literary oeuvre replete with Jewish figures that at best provoke ambivalence, and at worst deserve a place in Theodor Lessing’s or Sander L. Gilman’s symptomatologies of Jewish self-hatred.

 Élisabeth Gille imagines her mother during the Nazi occupation, reproaching herself for her vitriolic portraits of Jews in her 1929 novel David Golder:

 I am seized at times by a kind of vertigo, as I repent having written that book.
-I wonder if by excoriating the social milieu from which I had come and which I hated so, I have furnished antisemites with ammunition; I wonder whether I gave proof of a suicidal flightiness and thoughtlessness.
-(Le Mirador 195)
+I wonder if by excoriating the social milieu from which I had come and which I hated so, I have furnished antisemites with ammunition; I wonder whether I gave proof of a suicidal flightiness and thoughtlessness (Le Mirador 195).

 To see how on-target Gille was as a writer, compare the words she attributed to her mother with an extract from an interview with Némirovsky that Gille perhaps never came across.
 There, her mother did, in fact, express compunction about her antisemitic portraiture, though in less severe terms than Gille imagines her doing (but this was only in 1935):

-I am completely certain that if Hitler had already been in power, I would have greatly softened David Golder. … But I would have been wrong to do so; that would have been a weakness unworthy of a true writer.
-(Quoted in Auscher 670)
+I am completely certain that if Hitler had already been in power, I would have greatly softened David Golder. … But I would have been wrong to do so; that would have been a weakness unworthy of a true writer (Quoted in Auscher 670).

 Gille re-elaborates some of her own wartime experiences in Un paysage de cendres, a novel printed the month she died.
 A translation was published as Shadows of a Childhood, but the title literally means “a landscape of ashes,” a clear allusion to the fate of those, including Gille’s parents, whose bodies were burned en masse in the death camps.
-Un paysage de cendres recounts the story of the child Léa Lévy, double-initialed as in the author’s born name Élisabeth Epstein.
+Un paysage de cendres recounts the story of the child Léa Lévy, double-initialed as was the author’s born name Élisabeth Epstein.
 Léa is hidden in a Catholic convent.
-Like philosopher Sarah Kofman’s autobiography Rue Ordener, rue Labat that appeared two years earlier, Gille’s novel includes excellent analysis of the complicated motives, combining basic human charity and ambivalence toward Jews, that doubtless dictated the actions of many rescuers of Jewish children in France and elsewhere.
+Like philosopher Sarah Kofman’s autobiography Rue Ordener, rue Labat, which appeared two years earlier, Gille’s novel includes excellent analysis of the complicated motives, combining basic human charity and ambivalence toward Jews, that doubtless dictated the actions of many rescuers of Jewish children in France and elsewhere.
 Here Gille renders the post-war musings of one of the nuns who saved the orphaned Léa Lévy, at great risk to their personal safety:

 Sister Saint-Gabriel hardly knew what do with her.
 She was a heavy responsibility, but the idea of sending her to an orphanage, as they had suggested in Paris, was repellent.
 In the course of the years, she had become attached to the girl.
 Besides, to leave her might mean letting her fall back into the hands of the Jews, who, it was said, were combing all the countries that had been occupied for orphans to help people emigrate to Palestine.
-Obviously, she had nothing against the Israelites, who had amply paid for their crime against Christ.
+Obviously, she had nothing against the Jews, who had amply paid for their crime against Christ.
 But Léa’s parents had had her baptized.
 Even if they had converted in the hope of saving their lives and hers, she now belonged to the Catholic church.
 Her soul was saved, that was the essential thing.
 You don’t look a gift horse in the mouth.
 (Un paysage des cendres 118–119, my trans.)

 Gille—in what is surely a projection of her adult feelings (but fiction allows such things)—places in the mouth of the unbelievably precocious eleven-year-old Léa a clear awareness of the often inchoate distress some Jews in postwar France felt: